thetechcatalyst/CE9-projects/README.md

 In addition to the XML and JS files you will also need to configure a feedback mechanism to forward along information submitted with the email ticket.

-You can configure this from the codec CLI as follows:
+You can configure this from the codec CLI as follows

-`
-xcommand HttpFeedback Register FeedbackSlot: 1 Expression: event/userinterface/message/textinput/response Format: JSON ServerUrl: http://<hostname>/<path>
+`xcommand HttpFeedback Register FeedbackSlot: 1 Expression: event/userinterface/message/textinput/response Format: JSON ServerUrl: http://<hostname>/<path>`
-`

-And then verify it with:
+And then verify it with

-`

-xstatus HttpFeedback
+`xstatus HttpFeedback
 *s HttpFeedback 1 Expression: "event/userinterface/message/textinput/response"
 *s HttpFeedback 1 Format: "JSON"
 *s HttpFeedback 1 URL: "http://<hostname>/<path>"
 ** end

-OK
-`
+OK`